-1NOTE: As of 2013 crime statistics, the Rape definition is based on the Uniform Crime Reporting Handbook 2004(Summary Reporting Statistics).
+&lt;sup>1 NOTE: As of 2013 crime statistics, the Rape definition is based on the Uniform Crime Reporting Handbook 2004(Summary Reporting Statistics).
 The other Sex Offenses Definitions are from the National Incident-Based Reporting System Edition of the Uniform Crime Reporting Program.

-- Rape: Penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
-This definition includes any gender of victim or perpetrator. - Fondling: The touching of the private body parts of another person for the purpose of sexual gratification, forcibly and/or against that person's will; or, not forcibly or against the person's will where the victim is incapable of giving consent because of his/her youth or because of his/her temporary or permanent mental incapacity. - Incest: Non-forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - Statutory Rape: Non-forcible sexual intercourse with a person who is under the statutory age of consent.
+- Fondling: The touching of the private body parts of another person for the purpose of sexual gratification, forcibly and/or against that person's will; or, not forcibly or against the person's will where the victim is incapable of giving consent because of his/her youth or because of his/her temporary or permanent mental incapacity. - Incest: Non-forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - Statutory Rape: Non-forcible sexual intercourse with a person who is under the statutory age of consent.